-top-notch boating, hunting, fishing, skiing, golfing, snowmobiling, camping, cross-country skiing and hiking all nearby.
-Stop in at the Albeni Falls Dam Visitor Center (Memorial-Labor Day Weekend), just west of Priest River on Highway 2, to take a tour.
+Priest River is a recreational paradise with top-notch boating, hunting, fishing, skiing, golfing, snowmobiling, camping, cross-country skiing and hiking all nearby.
+Stop in at the Albeni

+Falls Dam Visitor Center (Memorial-Labor Day Weekend), just west of Priest River on Highway 2, to take a tour.
 The U.S. Army Corps of Engineers maintains three campgrounds in the area: Albeni Cove, Priest River Mudhole and the newly redone Riley Creek.
-For the rock climbing enthusiast, Riverside Rocks, six miles east of Priest River, has six technical climbs on the river side of the road.
+For the rock climbing enthusiast, Riverside Rocks, six miles east of Priest River, has ix technical climbs on the river side of the road.
+More information can be found in the "Climber's Guide to North Idaho" by Thaddeus Laird.